 Principals bear ultimate responsibility for all hires at their school, even for positions that do not report directly to the principal.
-Once a finalist has been identified, the principal must contact the Coordinator of Certification in the OCS to define salary and generate a contract or letter of agreement.
+Once a finalist has been identified, the principal must contact the Coordinator of Certification in the OCS to define salary and generate an employment letter or agreement.
 The Coordinator will also assist in defining the status of the candidate's Catechetical Certification.